How do I use UDOIT to fix issues with headings?

 Fix a heading in Canvas.

-If the UFIXIT window displays one of the following issue types, the headings will need to be edited directly within Canvas.
+If the UFIXIT window displays an issue type of Headings may be missing, headings will need to be added directly within Canvas.

 Screenshot of the UFIXIT interface outlining the link where the issues is located.